How to save money on your TV and broadband

 • Speak to a debt charity or website - If you are overwhelmed by your financial situation and worried about what you can and cannot afford there are a number of debt charities that offer free debt help and advice.
 More information can be found in our article, 'Where to get free debt advice'.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
-The following links can be used if you do not wish to help Money to the Masses or take advantage of any exclusive offers - Uswitch and TopCashback
+The following links can be used if you do not wish to help Money to the Masses or take advantage of any exclusive offers - TopCashback